 This layer of cardboard is there to prevent weeds (and lawn) from growing.
 We did not use Roundup weed and grass control to kill the lawn.
 Roundup is a very aggressive chemical, not good for any garden.
 Over time the cardboard will decompose and turn into soil.
 In the process, it will kill the weeds and feed the worms, a win-win.

 3. Add a layer of straw

 For our first beds, we used the lasagna garden method.
 Laying down natural materials in layers to build soil.
 Since we wanted to raise the beds, it was great for gaining some height.

 When using straw, you want to find an organic source, or a trusty farmer to make sure it is not sprayed with chemicals that would stay in the garden soil.

 We would recommend though at this stage to build the actual raised beds or to cover the whole area with a lasagna garden.
 To form raised beds without support did not work as well for us.
 We added wooden boxes later on.

 4. Add a layer of compost

 Compost is good for any garden.
-We have a mushroom facility close by that offers free compost to whoever wants it (what a blessing!).
-We used lots to build our garden beds.
+If possible, use different kinds of compost.
+For example, we used mushroom compost (we have a facility close by that offers free compost to whoever wants it), and food waste compost.